|DETAILED STATEMENT OF THE PROPOSAL

 1. We could commission a set of four statues of angels — to be made of marble, bronze, silver, and gold — and set them up in locations that make worthy goals for hikers.
 The marble angel could be in the first town, a three-mile hike away, and thus a suitable goal for children.
 The bronze angel could be in the town at the mid-point of the valley.
 The silver angel could be in the last town, a reward for the traveler who has managed the entire distance.
 And the gold statue could be in an unannounced location, off the road, hidden somewhere in the frontier area (and moved when its location becomes known) as a goal for people who wish to explore the obscure corners of the countryside.

 2. We could require that the wilderness area at the far end of the valley be left blank on maps.
 With suitable legislation this might be required of all mapmakers, and justified by a public purpose of preserving some mystery.
-Even without legislation it could be followed as the policy of federal programs.
+If this is not desired or is not legally permissible, it could still be followed as the policy of federal in-house mapmaking programs.

 3. We might establish one additional small town, off of the main road, with the proviso that it too not be shown on any map.